 The table below details the processes and indicators that will be tracked and the tools that will be used to collect the information.

+Operational Plan

+The table below illustrates the operational monitoring plan for each of the areas described.
+It unpacks what needs to be looked at in each of the monitoring areas and lists some detailed tools to be used for this.

 Table 1: FP4EA project monitoring framework